 Toxicology Data Quality Associate, Toxicology Investigators Consortium (ToxIC)

 Shao joined ACMT in October, 2018, as Quality Assurance Associate with ToxIc Registry.
 Shao received his MPH in Health Promotion and Program Planning from Icahn School of Medicine at Mount Sinai, NY.
 He has years of collective experience in public health intervention, working for NYC Department of Health and Mental Hygiene in Hepatitis prevention and outreach, and research coordination in Mount Sinai Health for cardiovascular clinical trials.
 Shao is now pursuing MBA in non-profit management.

-Research Scientist, Toxicology Investigators Consortium (ToxIC)
+Clinical Research Associate, Toxicology Investigators Consortium (ToxIC)

 Stephanie Abston, RN, BSN is a Clinical Research Associate at The American College of Toxicology.
 As a CRA Stephanie is responsible for working with the research teams located at various institutions, as well as, working closely with the ToxIC registry.

 Dr. Daniel Nogee is currently a first-year medical toxicology fellow at the Emory University School of Medicine/Georgia Poison Center.
 He completed his B.A. at Washington University in St. Louis, where he dual-majored in Biology and Environmental Studies, and his M.D. at the Johns Hopkins University School of Medicine.
 Dr. Nogee completed the Yale Emergency Scholars Program, a “4+1” integrated emergency medicine residency and SAEM-certified research fellowship.
 Dr. Nogee’s research interests include medical toxicology, disaster preparedness, and informatics.